 - For self-hosted repositories, request your git server admins to allow access for the provided public key.

-After you have added the public key to your repository settings, finish adding the app by clicking Add application.
+After you have added the public key to your repository settings, finish adding the app by clicking Add repository.

 Connecting repository via HTTP/HTTPS